leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 2. Mark : Qn@F5zMg4T
 3. goblin : 79675-06172-65206-17765
 ![](/screenshots/pumpkinraising/hiddenNote.jpg)
-* I thought robert and mark's passwords are base64-encoded, but they could not be decoded so I guess that is their dirct password.
-* I tried to use these 3 sets of credentials to log in via SSH but they did not work out.
+* I thought robert and mark's passwords are base64-encoded, but they could not be decoded (I followed up and tried to base32-decode it after finding out that something after that was base32-encoded, but this did not work out either).
+I tried to use these 3 sets of credentials to log in via SSH but they did not work out.
+Not sure what these mean at this point in time.
-* I visited `underconstruction.html` next, but it just showed us a pumpkin image with "+++ PAGE UNDER CONSTRUCTION +++":
+* I visited `underconstruction.html` next, and I had just thought that there was nothing more to the page, but a pumpkin image with `+++ PAGE UNDER CONSTRUCTION +++`.
+* However, it turns out that hovering our mouse over the image gave us the message `Looking for seeds?
+I ate them all!`, and selecting all elements told us a hidden message at the bottom of the page `jackolantern dot GraphicsInterchangeFormat is under images`:
 ![](/screenshots/pumpkinraising/constructionPage.jpg)
-* Nothing in the page source of note as well, except this title of the image: Looking for seeds?
-I ate them all!:
+* I did not realise that there was more to the page until I examined the Page Source:
 ![](/screenshots/pumpkinraising/constructionPageSource.jpg)
+* When I went to `/images/jackolantern.gif`, I found that it was just a static image, as compared to the moving `/images/uc.gif`.
+Hmm.
+Maybe there would be something more to `jackolantern.gif`, so I downloaded it and ran `strings` against it, but nothing noteworthy came out of it, though I did see `GIF89a` at the very beginning which reminded me of an earlier challenge that we did.
+* Running `strings` against `uc.gif` did not result in anything substantial either.
 * Opening `/seeds/seed.txt.gpg`, we see a bunch of garbled text, which is probably a set of keys, I think.
 Not sure how this file can be used.
-I tried to find `/seeds/seed2.txt.gpg` and so on, but that did not work out.
+I downloaded it and renamed it to `jpg` and `gif`, but it did not work out.
+I tried to find `/seeds/seed2.txt.gpg` and so on, but that did not work out either.
 ![](/screenshots/pumpkinraising/gpgFile.jpg)
 * After trying to access several other directories and files from `robots.txt`, some of them were `Not Found` - perhaps it is not the most updated list.
 * Running a `nikto` scan did not turn up information that we did not already know, though it did rightfullly highlight the 3 files which were the most useful findings: